dwjoyce/pythonbook/chapters/First program.rst

 To write a program, and modify it later, we use an :term:`editor`.
 Thankfully, IDLE not only has the interactive shell we have been using, but an editor built-in as well.

 To start Python editor, first start IDLE itself (see chapter 0 for this if you have forgotten).
-Then, using the mouse pointer, click on the ``File`` menu at the top of the shell window, and click again on the ``New File`` menu item, like so:
+Then, using the mouse pointer, click on the :menu:`File` menu at the top of the shell window, and click again on the :menu:`New File` menu item, like so:

 .. image:: /images/screenshots/idle_new_file_menu.png
     :width: 90%
     :align: center

 This will bring up a new window, the editor window.
-The shortcut for this is to hold down the ``Ctrl`` key, towards the bottom left of your keyboard, and hit the ``N`` key (N for New).
+The shortcut for this is to hold down the :kbd:`Ctrl` key, towards the bottom left of your keyboard, and hit the :kbd:`N` key (N for New).
 This blank window is where we type in our new program:

 .. image:: /images/screenshots/idle_new_file.png
     :width: 90%